 For example: assuming a configuration in which the flexible "X" slots represent 20% of the entire frame and are used for DL, the actual percentage of time with cross DL to UL interference will be lower.
 Even assuming that the operator will use his flexible part in DL for 50% of the time and for all gNBs, the actual percentage of slots affected by cross interference will be 10% if and only if the other operator always switches the UL in the same 50% of time.
 It follows that the actual cross-link interference will be even lower than 10%.
 On top of this, not all the gNBs in the network will need to change the baseline configuration and as a consequence the cumulative interference will be strongly reduced

-ECC restricted baseline out of block power limit is defined in ECC Decision (11)06-2018 Table 4 with reference to the unsynchronised and semi-synchronised operation.

-ECC baseline out of block power limit is defined in ECC Decision (11)06-2018 Table 3 with reference to the synchronised operation.
+ECC baseline out of block power limit is defined in ECC Decision (11)06 (October 2018) Table 3 with reference to the synchronised operation.

 As explained in section 2.2, operators’ agreements must be multilateral, involving all operators sharing a band, because the blocking effect can happen within the whole band regardless of any frequency separation within that band and is not restricted to the adjacent channel.

-“Same geographic area” refers to an area within which two networks can be impacted by mutual interference in case of simultaneous UL / DL transmissions..
+“Same geographic area” refers to an area within which two networks can be impacted by mutual interference in case of simultaneous UL / DL transmissions.

-An analysis of the technical aspects of phase clock synchronisation and WiMAX/LTE-TDD cross-technology synchronisation is carried-out in ECC report 216, as well as some practical guidance for administrations that this reports aims to complete

-The issue related to the defragmentation of the band and possible migration of legacy systems is addressed in ECC Report 287.

 Simulations have mapped SINR to throughput, which allows accounting for interfered Physical Uplink Shared Channel (PUSCH).

 When determining the average UL throughput loss, simulations have not accounted for interference on control channels such as the Physical Uplink Control Channel (PUCCH), which would have impacts on ACK/NACK transmissions (such mechanism cannot be covered by the SINR – throughput curve.
 Simulations, in fact, accounted for cell-to-cell interference).

-AS explained in section 2.2, operators’ agreements must be multilateral, involving all operators sharing a band, because the blocking effect can happen within the whole band regardless of any frequency separation within that band and is not restricted to the adjacent channel.
+As explained in section 2.2, operators’ agreements must be multilateral, involving all operators sharing a band, because the blocking effect can happen within the whole band regardless of any frequency separation within that band and is not restricted to the adjacent channel.

 “Same geographic area” refers to an area within which two networks can be impacted by mutual interference in case of simultaneous UL / DL transmissions.